Action Taimanin

-Action Taimanin (アクション対魔忍) is a free-to-play action role-playing video game developed and published by Gremory Games on mobile, and later ported to Windows PCs by Lilith and Infini-Brain.
+is a free-to-play action role-playing game developed and published by Gremory Games for iOS and Android.
+It was later ported to Microsoft Windows by Lilith and Infini-Brain.
 The game is an all-ages spin-off of Lilith's Taimanin visual novel series.

 Story

 Action Taimanin takes place in an alternate near-future Japan.
 Demons have crossed over from the dark side, breaking the unspoken rules of non-interference.
 The rule is now obsolete, and a war rages between the humans and demons.
 As the fight rages on, crime syndicates are taking advantage of the chaos to rise in power.
 The government established an organization of ninjas called "Taimanins" to fight the demons.

-The game's first storyline finished with chapter 16, part 2 with the extended storyline now up to chapter 22.
+The main quest begins with retrieving a stolen bio-weapon from a UFS base and finishes in chapter 16, part 2.
+A second story arc has been ongoing since.

 Gameplay

 Action Taimanin features multiple game modes.
-The main quest begins with retrieving a stolen bio-weapon from a UFS base.
-Time Attack mode has players racing against the clock and other players to try and rank as high as possible.
-Special Mode is a vehicle race to avoid obstacles and get to the finish line.
+The game's main story is covered in Story Mode with self-contained stories taking place in Quest Mode.
+Time Attack mode challenges players to complete stages in as little time as possible.
+Special Mode features two minigames: a motorbike obstacle race and a shooting gallery.
+Arena Mode is a PvP multiplayer mode and Private Room is a decoration and figure pose mode.

-By completing different modes and training, players can unlock additional outfits for their favorite characters.
-Support characters are also on hand to help out with various skills.
-Bonding with the support characters will, unlock special slice-of-life events.
+By completing objectives, players can unlock additional outfits for their favorite characters.
+Support characters can aid in combat with various skills and bonding with them unlocks special slice-of-life events.